zdne/zdne-old.org/resume.md

 ### Research

-Leading research in the field of API and semantics.
-Pioneering a new ways in data modeling.
+Lead the research in the field of API and semantics.
+Pioneered new ways in data modeling.

 Defined the term API design.
 Made the company a trend-setter in the API design space.
 Lead both internal and external education.